Lake Macbride, Iowa, USA

 Keep scrolling to read more.

 Welcome to the ultimate guide to Lake Macbride!
 Article topics include:

 - Where to Stay

 - Statistics / Weather / Helpful Links

 Looking for Lake Macbride cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 One of east central Iowa’s best recreation lakes is Lake Macbride.
 Construction of the lake was first recommended in 1932, with the project adopted by the State Conservation Board.
 A $50,000 federal grant was secured to pay for the dam, with labor provided by the Civilian Conservation Corps.
 The State Conservation Board aided in development of what became Lake Macbride State Park, with the land donated to the state once it was completed.
 The new 200-acre lake opened in 1937.

 The building of the Coralville Dam and Reservoir in the late 1950s for flood control along the nearby Iowa River forever changed Lake Macbride.
 Originally, the US Army Corps of Engineers’ (USACE) plan called for making Lake Macbride a part of larger Coralville Lake, but the State of Iowa wasn’t in favor of losing their lake and park.
 It was necessary to raise the height of the Lake Macbride Dam to keep the two lakes separated.
 In doing so, the USACE raised the lake level by 28 feet, enlarged Lake Macbride to 812 acres, and reconfigured the popular state park to accommodate the new shoreline.
 The USACE purchased the additional land to expand the lake and donated the surrounding acreage to the state.
 Most of the shoreline of the new, larger lake is part of the state park.
 The new lake was full by early 1960.